bjbschmitt/AMFM_decompy/README.txt

 How to use
 =============

-Check the AMFM_decompy pdf documentation included in the docs folder.
+Check the AMFM_decompy pdf documentation included in the docs folder or the online documentation at http://bjbschmitt.github.io/AMFM_decompy.
 The amfm_decompy folder contains the sample.wav file that is used to ilustrate the package's code examples.

 Credits and Publications
 =============